SArmandi/tsds/Course-plan.md

 **Week 7 (Mar.
 22): Text** Vectorization, transformations, graphbased and latent representations of text.

-**Week 8 (Mar.
-29): Machine learning 1**.
+**Week 8 (Apr.
+5): Machine learning 1**.
 Introduction to machine learning.
 Model fitting (underfitting/overfitting), bias/variance tradeoff, model evaluation (training, testing, cross-validation, performance measures).

 **Week 9 (Apr.
-5): Machine learning 2**(SR).
+12): Machine learning 2**.
 This lecture will focus on how to improve your models using unsupervised learning, semi-supervised learning, and transfer learning.
-The focus is on feature engineering, learnin from unlabeled data and tranfering knowledge from other learning tasks.
+The focus is on feature engineering, learning from unlabeled data and transfering knowledge from other learning tasks.

 **Week 10 (Apr.
-12): Machine learning 3** In the second part of the lecture we will focus on machine learning and causality.
+19): Machine learning 3** In the second part of the lecture we will focus on machine learning and causality.
 In particular we will use some of the newer methods that are hybrids of machine learning and causal inference e.g. [recursive partitioning of trees](http://www.pnas.org/content/113/27/7353.full)

 **Week 11 (Apr.
-19): Natural language processing.** Design and train classifiers on text to scale qualitative evaluations.
+26): Natural language processing.** Design and train classifiers on text to scale qualitative evaluations.

-**Week 12 (Apr.
-26): Wrap-up/project work.**
+**Week 12 (May 3): Wrap-up/project work.**

 **Week 13: Project work.**